fentybit/git_and_github/04_commits_in_detail.md

 ## Fixing Mistakes with Amend

 <strong>Amending Commits</strong><br />
-Suppose you just made a <a href="https://git-scm.com/docs/git-commit">commit</a> and then realized you forgot to include a file!
+Suppose you just made a commit and then realized you forgot to include a file!
 Or, maybe you made a typo in the commit message that you want to correct.
-Rather than making a brand new separate commit, you can "redo" the previous commit using the `--amend` option.
+Rather than making a brand new separate commit, you can "redo" the previous commit using the `--amend` option.<br />
+<a href="https://git-scm.com/docs/git-commit">Git Commit Documentation</a><br />

 ```
 git commit -m "some commit"